 Disaccharides, since they are made from two simple sugars, are harder for our body to break down.
 There are four main dissacharides: lactose (milk sugar), sucrose (table sugar), maltose, and isomaltose.

 Enterocytes — cells in the intestinal lining — must produce enzymes able to split the disaccharides.
-However, in people with gut dysbiosis, the microvilli on the enterocyte cells may not be healthy enough to produce the enzymes at all.
+In people with gut dysbiosis, however, the microvilli on the enterocyte cells may not be healthy enough to produce the enzymes at all.

 As a result, the disaccharides will remain intact and cannot be absorbed into the bloodstream.
 They stay in the small intestine and become a food source for candida, pathogenic bacteria, and fungi — all of which convert the disaccharides into toxic substances that damage the gut wall and wreak havoc in the body.